Routes to Professional Membership

 The Professional Assessment consists of two parts (Part I and Part II):

-- Part I can be taken at any time, and a passing result is valid for 5 years (60 months).
+• Part I can be taken at any time, and a passing result is valid for 5 years (60 months).
 For candidates applying through the mature route, Part I may be waived at the discretion of the HKIQEP Qualification Panel (QP).

-Route 1: HKIQEP Acceptable Undergraduate (UG) Degrees
+Route 1: HKIQEP Accredited Undergraduate (UG) Degrees

-1. Graduate Environmental Training Scheme (GETS):
+Pathway 1.1 Graduate Environmental Training Scheme (GETS):

-2. General path:
+Pathway 1.2 General path:

-Route 2: Non-HKIQEP Acceptable UG Degrees
+Route 2: Other UG Degrees

-2. Candidates for this pathway must also complete the Professional Assessment as outlined in the overview.
+Candidates for this pathway must also complete the Professional Assessment as outlined in the overview.

 Route 3: Mature Route

-Candidates with 15+ years of progressive experience, including at least 3 years in a management role, may apply through the Mature Route by submitting an application form.
+Candidates with 15+ years of environment-related experience, including at least 3 years in a management role, may apply through the Mature Route by submitting an application form.
 The form requires candidates to provide the necessary information, relevant supporting documents, and a professional paper following the specified guidelines.
-The HKIQEP Qualification Panel (QP) will review the submission and recommend the next steps, which may include taking the Professional Assessment (Part I and II), waiving Part I and proceeding directly to Part II, or, in exceptional cases, direct submission for HKIQEP General Council approval.
+The HKIQEP Qualification Panel (QP) will review the submission and recommend the next steps****, which may include taking the Professional Assessment (Part I and II), waiving Part I and proceeding directly to Part II, or, in exceptional cases, direct submission for HKIQEP General Council approval.

 Remarks: